-This low acid pasta sauce was inspired by a couple of people in my family who need low-acid recipes.
-Tomato-based pasta sauce is not a good option for them.
+This pasta sauce uses butternut squash and Italian herbs to mimic a traditional marinara sauce but without the acidity.
 Even though it is sweeter than tomatoes, butternut squash is a wonderful substitute.
-Add all the traditional herbs, spices and aromatics and you have a pasta sauce that will make the house smell like traditional marinara.
+Add all the traditional herbs, spices and aromatics and you have a sauce that will make the house smell like pasta night.

 Some markets carry peeled and cut butternut squash.
 This is a great time-saver but I find that it can be pretty expensive.
-It takes a couple of minutes but this is the most efficient way I’ve found to do it yourself:
+So here’s an easy way to do it at home.

 Peel down to the bright orange flesh